SeedSigner/seedsigner/README.md

 If you used option #2 above and don't plan to continue to access your SeedSigner via SSH over USB, it is a good idea to reverse the steps you took to enable it -- those instructions can be found near the end of [this guide](docs/usb_relay.md).

-Please remember that it can take up to a minute for the GUI to appear when subsequently powering your SeedSigner on.
+Please remember that it can take up to a minute for the GUI to appear when powering your SeedSigner on.

 ### Optional: Run the tests
 see: [tests/README.md](tests/README.md)